LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 ![](./images/navigationAfter.png)

-This becomes much cleaner and will give us a place to put all of our settings.
+This becomes much cleaner and will give us a place to put all our settings.

-### Bonus: Icon Needs to be Removed
+### Bonus: The Icon Needs to be Removed

 As a bonus tip, you might have noticed that we have removed the icon from our `LeadSourceResource`.
-This is because Filament does not support an icon on the settings dropdown and our resource.
+Filament does not support an icon on the settings dropdown and our resource.
 Here's what would happen if we did not delete the icon:

 ![](./images/navigationIconIssue.png)